-Like with picking images pressing U will reverse the rejection.
+Like with picking images, pressing U (for unflag) will reverse the rejection.

-I use quick collections a lot, especially when I’m collating photos from different folders (I use a new folder for each shoot).
+I use quick collections and target collections a lot, especially when I’m collating photos from different folders (I use a new folder for each shoot).

-A really easy way to add to a quick collection is, with the photo selected, simply by pressing the B key.
+A really easy way to add to a these collections is, with the photo selected, simply by pressing the B key.

-Press B to also remove a photo from a quick collection.
+Press B to also remove a photo from a collection.